zhengyao-lin/Phi/README.md

 # Gripr
+A language with C-style grammar.
-Compiler with C-style grammar based on llvm
+Compiler is based on llvm